burrowsa/Fixtures.jl/README.md

     apply_fixtures(:mock_io) do
         @Test.test firstline("foobar.txt") == "Hello Julia"
     end

+> **Note:** Due to a current [issue](https://github.com/JuliaLang/julia/issues/265) in Julia your ability to patch a function may be limited if the code calling that function has already been called.

 But Fixtures.jl also provides mocks so we can patch `open` with a mock, this also allows us to verify it was called: